indaco/vitepress-templ-preview/website/docs/guide/prerequisites.md

 ## templ

-If you are planning to use this plugin, `templ` is likely already in your toolbox.
-If not, you should consider adding it.
+Install `templ` if it is not already in your toolbox.

 ```bash
 go install github.com/a-h/templ/cmd/templ@latest